 Final Thoughts and Cautions

 Even if a package is listed under the recommended section, you better watch out for the description of the package by clicking once on it.
-MIUI and several other Android-based OS have a lot of dependencies for a single application to work and if you remove an incorrect package by mistake then that application will not work at all, and you will also lose your data.
+MIUI and several other Android-based OS have a lot of dependencies for a single application to work and if you delete an incorrect package by mistake then that application will not work at all, and you will also lose your data.
 While you can use the ADB command to remove unused packages manually, Universal Android Debloater makes the whole process a lot easier with appropriate categorization and safety measures.
+It can have a significant impact on battery life as well as storage space of your device.